-To ensure our work is centered around our shared vision of an equitable and just California in which homelessness is rare, brief, and never more than a one-time experience, the Council recognizes its member departments and agencies must commit to a set of eight guiding principles.

-By adopting this Plan, member departments and agencies commit to following these guiding principles to the best of their abilities.
-Cal ICH staff also commit to developing resources and guidance for them to do so through our Lived Experience Advisory Board (LEAB), Advisory Committee, Interagency Working Groups, and more.
+To ensure our work is centered around our shared vision of an equitable and just California in which homelessness is rare, brief, and never more than a one-time experience, the Council recognizes its member departments and agencies must commit to a set of guiding principles.
+By adopting this Plan, member departments and agencies commit to following these guiding principles to the best of their abilities, and Cal ICH staff commit to developing and implementing resources and guidance for them to do so through our Lived Experience Advisory Board (LEAB), Advisory Committee, Interagency Working Groups, creation of specific resources and recommendations, and more.

-The Plan's guiding principles should deeply shape the design and implementation of the strategic investments and actions described later in this document.
-The Council further acknowledges that the current work identified may not be sufficient to fully achieve the Plan's vision and therefore encourages all future work on housing and homelessness to be aligned with the Plan's vision and guiding principles as well.

-The following pages provide details on the guiding principles and the respective commitments that member departments and agencies have made through their adoption of this Plan.
+The Plan's Strategic Investments and Actions are in service of this vision and the guiding principles will deeply shape their design and implementation.
+The Council further acknowledges that the Strategic Investments and Actions identified may not be sufficient to fully achieve the Plan's vision and therefore encourages all future work across the state on housing and homelessness to be aligned with the Plan's vision and guiding principles.
+This section provides details on the eight guiding principles and their respective commitment member departments and agencies have made through the adoption of this Plan.